Kettering University: Cooperative and experiential learning

-Study abroad

-Kettering offers a variety of study abroad opportunities to students.
-Kettering students study at universities in Germany, China, Australia, and England.
-To promote study abroad, Kettering provides a $1,500 travel stipend to offset travel and living expenses.
-The Oswald Student Fellows program and the Ronald G. Greenwood Memorial Scholarship grant funds each term to qualified students.

 Campus

 Kettering University's campus is situated on approximately 90 acres of land along the Flint River on the west side of Flint.
-In 2012, as part of the university's mission to be an active leader in the revitalization of the city of Flint, Kettering began purchasing distressed properties from the Genesee County Land Bank, razing blighted structures, and taking over maintenance, mowing, and upkeep of the properties.
+In 2012, Kettering began purchasing distressed properties from the Genesee County Land Bank as part of its mission to play a leading role in the revitalization of Flint.
+The university demolished blighted structures and took over maintenance, mowing, and upkeep of the properties.

-Kettering has successfully received neighborhood stabilization grants from the Department of Justice and Centers for Disease Control and Prevention to support revitalization of neighborhoods near campus and form a walkable connector from Kettering's campus to ongoing developments downtown Flint and on the campus of the University of Michigan–Flint.
+Kettering has received neighborhood stabilization grants from the Department of Justice and Centers for Disease Control and Prevention.
+These grants aimed to support the revitalization of neighborhoods near campus and establish a safe University Avenue Corridor (UAC), a walkable connector from Kettering's campus to downtown Flint, the University of Michigan–Flint campus, McLaren Regional Medical Center, and Hurley Medical Center.

 Campus Master Plan

 In 2014, Kettering University unveiled a new Campus Master Plan.

-The plan's first phase was the construction of a new mixed-use Learning Commons building that was intended to house some academic department functions, a modern library, new food service venues and options, and other resources, including increased access to flexible, technology-enabled, collaborative spaces.
-It will also have spaces to accommodate alumni and other campus guests, integrating them into the campus community for the entirety of their visit.
-The Learning Commons building was opened for use in 2022.
+The plan's first phase of the master plan involved constructing a new mixed-use Learning Commons building to house some academic department functions, a modern library, new food service venues and options, and other resources, including increased access to flexible, technology-enabled, collaborative spaces.
+The building had space for visiting alums and other campus guests, integrating them into the campus community for the entirety of their visit.
+The $63 million learning commons facility opened in 2022.

-Future phases will include the construction of a new residence hall, new research facilities, and a raised connector across Chevrolet Avenue that pays homage to a bridge that existed when the property was home to the General Motors Chevrolet Division.
-The current Academic Building will include increased lab and community space, accommodating pre-collegiate programming.
+Other phases of the campus master plan include the construction of a new residence hall, new research facilities, and a raised connector across Chevrolet Avenue that pays homage to a bridge that existed when the property was home to the General Motors Chevrolet Division.
+Additionally, the campus plan aimed to open the campus to better accommodate pre-college students by redeveloping the Academic Building with increased lab and community space.